7 MONEY MOVES TO GET OUT OF DEBT IN 2020

 As I had hoped, Curt had many of his own moments while in Greece, for which I am grateful.
 The most wonderful part, though, is that he “got” it.
 It all clicked.
 He caught “on fire” too.

-We were able to meet and get to know JL Collins, author of the must-read The Simple Path to Wealth, and discuss our plans for our finances and receive some of his insight and perspective.
+At the Chautauqua were able to meet and get to know JL Collins, author of the must-read The Simple Path to Wealth, and discuss our plans for our finances and receive some of his insight and perspective.

 The impact he has made in our lives has changed our family tree.
 I’m not sure he is aware of the depth of our gratitude for what he has helped spark.